aoxrud-ww/web-accessibility-tips/README.md

 ## Hiding Elements

-Sometimes we have certain things that we do not want to make available to screen reders because that same information is accessible elsewhere.
+Sometimes we have certain things that we do not want to make available to screen readers because that same information is accessible elsewhere.
-To hide elements from screen reader use the [aria-hidden](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-hidden_attribute) attribute, but it __will still be visually rendered__.
+To hide elements from screen readers use the [aria-hidden](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-hidden_attribute) attribute, but it __will still be visually rendered__.

 ```html
 <div aria-hidden='true'>